jundalisay/superb/content/en/research/einstein/relativity/section-15.md

-+++
+---
+title: "General Results Of The Theory: E=mc2"
+heading: "Section 15"
+date: 2022-04-02
-title=  "General Results Of The Theory=  E = mc2" heading=  "Section 15" description=  "Eistein's Relativity leads to mass-energy also being constrained by c, leading to E = mc2" image=  "/covers/rel.jpg" date=  2020-01-19 linkb=  "/research/einstein/relativity/section-14" linkbtext=  "section-14" linkf=  "/research/einstein/relativity/section-16" linkftext=  "section-16"
+description: "Eistein's Relativity leads to mass-energy also being constrained by c, leading to E = mc2"
-+++
+image: "/covers/rel.jpg"
+---

 Special Relativity grew out of electrodynamics and optics.
 It has considerably simplified the theoretical structure*.
 It has=
 - simplified the derivation of laws